electron-userland/electron-installer-redhat/README.md

 ## Requirements

-This tool requires Node 6 or greater and `rpmbuild` to build the `.rpm` package.
+This tool requires Node 6 or greater and `rpmbuild` 4.13 or greater to build the `.rpm` package.
 On Fedora you can do something like this:

 ```
 $ sudo dnf install rpm-build
 ```

-While on Ubuntu you'll need to do this instead:
+While on Debian/Ubuntu you'll need to do this instead:

 ```
 $ sudo apt-get install rpm
 ```
-In order to use [boolean dependencies](http://rpm.org/user_doc/boolean_dependencies.html),`rpm >= 4.13` is required.

 ## Installation